FREN 2211 - French IISA: Language

 Students must bring their own headsets with microphones to all Language Laboratory classes.

-· The bilingual Collins-Robert French-English English-French Dictionary is the best available because of the large number of explanations and examples it provides.
+· For paper dictionaries, the bilingual Collins-Robert French-English English-French Dictionary is suitable because of the large number of explanations and examples it provides.

-Grammar Reference books (available for loan from the Barr-Smith Library)
+Grammar Reference books (available for loan/consultation in the Barr Smith Library)

 · Glanville Price, A Comprehensive French Grammar, Oxford, Blackwell Publishers, 6th edition, contains complete explanations in English on all points of French grammar.